 The results of these tests are not always clear, however, and additional tests may be needed.
 Time is required for the body to produce antibodies, so a blood test done on the third day of illness, for instance, may be negative -- while another blood test looking for antibodies to the Epstein-Barr virus can be done to confirm the diagnosis, especially in younger children who test negative on the Monospot test.

 Most people recover from mononucleosis within two weeks.
-So the primary prescription for mono is complete bed rest with a gradual return to normal activity.
+So a common treatment plan for mono is complete bed rest with a gradual return to normal activity.
 Because the spleen, an organ in the abdomen, is often enlarged with mononucleosis infection, it's at a greater risk of being ruptured.
 Contact sports such as football and soccer should be avoided at least for several weeks.
 Your doctor can clear you for a return to contact sports.

-In addition to bed rest, your doctor may prescribe ibuprofen or acetaminophen for the fever, sore throat, and other discomforts of the illness.
+In addition to bed rest, your doctor may prescribe ibuprofen, acetaminophen, or a steroid for the fever, sore throat, and other discomforts of the illness.
 Because of possible liver involvement, check with your doctor about using acetaminophen.